-The Council's accounts for 2023-24 have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.
+The Council's accounts for 2024-25 have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.
 The purpose of the Statements of Accounts is to give interested parties clear information about the Council's finances.

-This year there have been no major accounting changes to the statement of accounts.
+This year there have been changes to the statement of accounts to reflect the introduction of the new leases accounting standard IFRS16, these are detailed in Note 23 to these accounts.